 Skip to main content

-Yi Yang Chai, architect from Malaysia won the second stage of the Future Now category in this year's edition of the Awards.
+Yi Yang Chai, architect from Malaysia won the second stage of the Future Now category in this year's edition of the Tubadzin Awards.
 He answered several questions about the competition, his vision of architecture and what inspired him to create a project that allowed him to win the main FutureNow!

 Once again, the student won the main prize in the FutureNow category.
 In your opinion what can be the main factor that makes students/young architects understand the challenges of the future to architecture so well?